‘She gave everything’ - FitzRoy

-Today we celebrate the inspirational tenacity of our pioneering founder Elizabeth FitzRoy, more than 60 years on from when she set up our first ever service, Donec in Grayshott, Surrey.
+This International Women’s Day, we celebrate the inspirational tenacity of our pioneering founder Elizabeth FitzRoy, more than 60 years on from when she set up our first ever service in Hampshire.

-Worried about the lack of understanding, respect and support that Michael received, Elizabeth joined forces with other parents of children with learning disabilities.
+Elizabeth went into battle.
+She joined forces with other parents of children with learning disabilities.
 She was determined that Michael should get the education and choices that other children had.
 She campaigned up and down the country, passionate in her belief that people with learning disabilities should lead ordinary lives and have the support they need to fulfil their potential.

-Sixty years on, demand for these homes and services is bigger than ever, and FitzRoy now supports more than 700 people with learning disabilities in over 70 homes and services across England.
+Sixty years on, demand for these homes and services is bigger than ever, and FitzRoy now supports more than 800 people with learning disabilities, autism and mental health issues in over 100 homes and services across England.
 The values shown by Elizabeth FitzRoy remain the values of FitzRoy today – we see the person, we are brave and we are creative – and this threads through everything we do.

 Philippa was six years old when she came to live at Donec and she celebrated her 65th birthday at home there last year.